 Opinionated content also has a knack for making people think and consider other points of view, which builds more loyal audiences because it can teach people something new and help shape their perspective on life.

-But while controversial ads can generate more buzz than other types of ads, if executed poorly, they can be detrimental to your brand.
+But while controversial ads can generate more buzz than other types of ads, if executed poorly or in a merely performative manner, they can be detrimental to your brand.
 For instance, consider SNL’s hilarious skit of ad executives pitching commercial ideas to the snack brand Cheetos.

 Although SNL isn’t specifically giving controversial advertising a ribbing, they’re poking fun at the way brands exploit sensitive social issues to peddle their products instead of what they should be doing when covering these types of topics -- encouraging productive conversations.

-Creating a controversial ad with an ulterior motive is a one way ticket to receiving Kendall Jenner & Pepsi type of feedback (we’ll cover this later).
+Creating a controversial ad with a merely commercial motive is a one way ticket to receiving Kendall Jenner & Pepsi type of feedback (we’ll cover this later).
 In other words, it can spark harsh backlash and bad publicity instead of meaningful dialogue.